Former Baltimore County police officer convicted of raping 22-year-old woman sentenced to home detention

 Westerman was convicted in August of two counts of second-degree rape, third-degree sexual offense, fourth-degree sexual offense and two counts of second-degree assault for incidents from 2017 and 2019 with two separate women, according to the statement.
 At Friday's sentencing hearing, the judge withdrew one of the rape convictions, the state's attorney said.
 Westerman, who pleaded not guilty to the charges, is appealing the convictions.

-Westerman was suspended without pay from the Baltimore County Police Department after he was charged in 2019, CBS Baltimore reports.
-A spokesperson for the department confirmed to CBS Baltimore on Monday that Westerman was fired.
+Westerman was suspended without pay from the Baltimore County Police Department after he was charged in 2019, a spokesperson for the department confirmed to CBS News, adding that he was fired on Monday.

+"This criminal investigation, initiated by the Baltimore County Police Department, is an example of our commitment to holding individuals responsible for their actions," Police Chief Melissa Hyatt said in a statement to CBS News.

 The first incident happened in 2017 when Westerman and a 22-year-old woman were among a group drinking at a bar.
 According to an arrest warrant, the victim had consumed "a large amount of alcohol" and passed out in her car.
 Westerman and a friend of the victim woke her up and Westerman offered to order an Uber to take them back to the friend's home.